iahmadhabibx/javascript360/README.md

 Let your javascript speak for you using native SpeechSynthesisUtterance.
 # Day - 34:
 Shorthand property to check null or empty data and assign alternative data.
+# Day - 35:
+Create a Private method in Javascript using #